Troubleshooting

 Display/Visual Issues

-This can be a result from setting the game's resolution to a size that's different than your display's native resolution when playing in windowed fullscreen mode or fullscreen mode.
+This can be a result from setting the game's resolution to a size that's different than your display's native resolution when playing in fullscreen windowed or fullscreen mode.
 There are a few options to fix this:

 Easy method